 On March 29, 2011, the Idaho Roadless Rule was published in the Federal Register and became management direction for all roadless areas on NFS lands in Idaho County.
-Approximately 1,171,448 acres of roadless areas occur in Idaho County.
-In current and previous Land and Resource Management Plans, these roadless areas were allocated to a variety on management strategies, ranging from recommended wilderness to suitable for timber production.
-The Idaho Roadless Rule ended a long debate over the management of these roadless areas, but by in large, this decision has had a negative effect on Idaho County by removing large timber ground from timber harvest.
+Approximately 1,194,974 acres of roadless areas occur in Idaho County, including those portrayed in Tables 9 and 10.
+In current and previous Land and Resource Management Plans, these roadless areas were allocated to a variety of management strategies, ranging from recommended wilderness to suitable for timber production.
+The Idaho Roadless Rule ended a long debate over the management of these roadless areas, but by and large, this decision has had a negative effect on Idaho County by removing a large amount of timber ground from timber harvest.

-Table Current Recreation Opportunity Spectrum in roadless areas in the Nez Perce-Clearwater National Forest
+Table 9.
+Current recreation opportunity spectrum in roadless areas in the Nez Perce-Clearwater National Forest, Idaho County

-Roadless Area Designation Acres Percentage of Idaho County
+Roadless Area Designation Acres Percentage

 Primitive 45,566 5

-Semi-primitive-Non-Motorized 468,180 52
+Semi-Primitive-Non-Motorized 468,180 52

 Semi-Primitive-Motorized 153,152 17

 Roaded Natural 182,695 20

-Roaded Modified 47562 5
+Roaded Modified 47,562 5

 Total 897,155 100